 Zahira Merchant is an associate professor of Instructional Technologies Program at San Francisco State University (SFSU).
 She received her Ph.D. in Educational Psychology (Emphasis in Education Technology) and MS in Educational Human Resource Development from Texas A&M University.
 Dr. Merchant has served as the PI, Co-PI, Senior Personnel on several federally and non-profit funded grant projects from agencies such as National Science Foundation (NSF), California Teaching Commission (CTC), and IDEA.

-Dr. Irina S. Okhremtchouk is an assistant professor of Educational Administration in Equity, Leadership Studies, and Instructional Technologies (ELSIT) Department at SFSU’s Graduate College of Education.
+Dr. Irina S. Okhremtchouk is an associate professor of Educational Administration in Equity, Leadership Studies, and Instructional Technologies (ELSIT) Department at SFSU’s Graduate College of Education.
 Her expertise is in the area of school organization and policy, and school finance with a focus on language different/emergent bilingual students and marginalized populations.
 Dr. Okhremtchouk directs research projects and oversees the ReRighting Education team.